 From Valletta, Malta to Klaipeda, Lithuania, we are going to go over all the top small cruise ports in Europe for you to add to your ultimate Mediterranean cruise itinerary!

-Grab your free travel planner and stick around as we go into the nitty gritty of everything you need to know about uncommon European cruise ports.
+So grab your free travel planner and stick around, as we are going into the nitty gritty of everything you need to know about uncommon European cruise ports.

 Most cruise ships visiting the tiny island nation of Malta dock in the capital city of Valletta.
 This is one of the most uncommon European cruise ports and is actually the continent's largest natural harbor-- expanding several kilometers inland.